Books: Born in the GDR

 But what was it really like to go from living under communism one minute, to capitalism the next?
 What did the East Germans make of capitalism?
 And how do they remember the GDR today?
-Are their memories dominated by fear and loathing of the Stasi state?
-Do they look back with a measure of fondness and regret on a world of guaranteed employment and low living costs?
-Or are their recollections not so easily categorized as either good or bad?
+Are their memories dominated by fear and loathing of the Stasi state, or do they look back with a measure of fondness and regret on a world of guaranteed employment and low living costs?